Detraining: What Happens When You Stop Exercising?

 - Cross-training: If you are injured, ask your doctor which activity is safest for you.
 Often swimming is a good alternative.
 This works especially well in preserving fitness for recreational athletes.
 It is important to find cross-training activities that match the specific demands of the particular sport.

-- Eat enough protein: Making sure that you eat enough protein will help you at least slow down the decrease in muscle mass during times when you are not able to do you regular workouts.
+- Eat enough protein: Making sure that you eat enough protein will help you at least slow down the process of losing muscle mass during times when you are not able to do your regular workouts.

 Training an uninjured limb can make the injured limb stay fitter and stronger!
-This so-called “cross-transfer” effect is sometimes used in post-surgery rehabilitation.(4)
+This so-called “cross-transfer” effect is sometimes used in post-surgery rehabilitation.(6)